kjaylee/solforest.card/Level1/a. Elemental Magic/README.md

 - **Duration**: 3 turns
 - **Range**: 5 tiles
 - **Strong Against**: Geomancy
-- **Story**: Often called the "Wind Whisperer," this witch girl has the power to control air currents and winds.
+- **Story**: Often called the "Wind Whisperer," this girl has the power to control air currents and winds.
 She can generate powerful gusts, create wind barriers, and even summon storms.
 She's light on her feet and quick to react, making her a dynamic force on the battlefield.

 #### 4. Geomancy Card